Holistic Politics: Multi-Dimensional Solutions for Political Problems

 - Why democratically elected government can never be a force for moral excellence.

 Freedom vs. Libertarianism

 If you love freedom but find libertarianism to be too extreme and/or simplistic, you have come to the right place.
 Here you will find a much more palatable freedom vision, more practical and more utopian than standard brands of libertarianism.

 Granted, when I started this site, I was a libertarian, an active member of the Libertarian Party, and was trying to craft a more politically acceptable version of libertarianism.
 But as I researched and wrote the materials on this site, I found myself departing more and more from core libertarian dogmas:

 - The very idea of Holistic Politics is in direct defiance of Murray Rothbard’s doctrine that all values should be subservient to cutting government.

-- Ayn Rand’s ethics of rational self-interest is incompatible with a free society.
+- Ayn Rand’s greed based ethics is incompatible with a free society.